Relationships, Sex and Health Education

 e1c1b7bb-c55e-4f6f-8012-8ffbc9872c89.jpg

 ‘We want all children to grow up healthy, happy, safe, and able to manage the challenges and opportunities of modern Britain.
-That is why, from September 2020, all primary age children will be taught Relationships and Health Education.’
-Department for Education 2020
+All primary age children will be taught Relationships and Health Education.’

-At Causeway Green Primary School, we also share the same vision as the one stated by the department of education above.
-That is why we have invested a lot of time and resources in developing our RSHE curriculum.
-For the past three years we have followed the Jigsaw curriculum.
-This is a scheme of work that has been created by a team of teachers and health professionals that assures all of the statutory requirements of the RSHE curriculum are taught to your children.
+At Causeway Green Primary School, we also share the same vision as the one stated by the Department of Education above.
+That is why we have invested time consulting, resourcing and developing our RSHE curriculum.
+We follow a trusted scheme of work called Jigsaw.
+This is a progressive scheme of work that has been created by a team of teachers and health professionals that assures all of the statutory requirements of the RSHE curriculum are taught to your children.
+We supplement our curriculum with visits from our School Nurse Health Team, Safety Seymour (carbon monoxide safety), Road Safety, Online Safety presentations, Rail Safety, Health Weeks, WOW (walk once a week), PSCO presentations, Anti-Bullying events and much more, ensuring that our children get the life skills and education that they need to navigate the world around them.

 What is Jigsaw, the mindful approach to PSHE, and how does it work?

-We also offer opportunities during the school year to share and discuss the lessons your child shall be taking part in and the resources used to support them.
+We offer opportunities during the school year to share and discuss the lessons your child shall be taking part in and the resources used to support them.
 If you would like to discuss any of the curriculum further then opportunities to meet with your child’s class teacher, the PSHE lead and the Headteacher can be arranged.
+Our PSHE lead is Miss K Blackwell.